CPS 822 / CP8314 Artificial Intelligence 2

 prepositional logic and first order logic.
 The students are expected to learn

-a professional logical jargon and conceptual basis that will help them
+a professional logical jargon and concepts that will help them to work on

 specification that facilitates a correct implementation in one of the